Mental Health Facilities Pomona, CA

 Haynes Family Of Programs - 5.4 miles from Pomona, CA

 Haynes Family Of Programs is a mental health clinic in La Verne, CA, located at 233 Baseline Road, P. o.
 Box 400, in the 91750 zip code.
-Haynes Family Of Programs provides outpatient treatment and residential treatment.
-Haynes Family Of Programs offers psychotropic medication, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
-Haynes Family Of Programs also supports people with PTSD, children/adolescents with serious emotional disturbance and transitional age young adults.
-More services at Haynes Family Of Programs include vocational rehabilitation services, education services and suicide prevention services.
+Haynes Family Of Programs provides residential treatment and outpatient treatment.
+Haynes Family Of Programs offers couples/family therapy, activity therapy and trauma therapy to young adults and children / adolescents.
+Haynes Family Of Programs also supports people with PTSD, transitional age young adults and people with trauma.
+More services at Haynes Family Of Programs include suicide prevention services, vocational rehabilitation services and intensive case management.

 Learn More